herbglitchYT/archeus_videos/0000_vector/Script.md

 }
 ```

-We now can run the tests, make sure everything works as it should, and run for those on linux and probably mac valgrind to see if we have any memory leaks, sadly for windows I don't know if there is a tool to check memory leaks[.
+We now can run the tests, make sure everything works as it should, and for those on linux and probably mac run valgrind to see if we have any memory leaks, sadly for windows I don't know if there is a tool to check memory leaks like valgrind.

 # Help and questions
 Thank you for watching this video, if you would like help or if there is something wrong with the video, please check the description for ways to contact me. youtube comments are not a good place to reach me.